Saltar al contenido

 Regime Awareness is the capability to detect when a system is no longer operating within a stable regime.
 It is not simply forecasting, anomaly detection, or monitoring.
 Its purpose is to identify early signals of structural weakening in order to adjust capacity, buffers, redundancy, priorities, or control posture before deterioration becomes visible at the surface.

 The articles in this series explore this capability through a practical trajectory spanning mission-critical logistics, liquidity control, enterprise architecture, process mining, application rationalization, adaptive systems, operational intelligence, and AI Integrity Management.
-Across all these domains, the same structural pattern emerges: constrained resources, interdependent components, dynamic objectives, local shocks, and propagation risk.
+Across these domains, a similar structural pattern tends to recur: constrained resources, interdependent components, dynamic objectives, local shocks, and propagation risk.

 In logistics, this means detecting when vehicle capacity, routing constraints, and service commitments become too tightly coupled to absorb disturbances.
 In finance, it means recognizing when liquidity reserves, volatility patterns, and market signals indicate a weakening regime.
 In enterprise architecture and process mining, it means evaluating whether removing applications, microservices, or redundancies may improve short-term efficiency while simultaneously eliminating the structural buffers that protected systemic stability.